 The In-Service Training Team needs your help in making our training program a success.
-The following guidelines have been established to provide a quality-training atmosphere.
+The following guidelines have been established to provide a quality training atmosphere:

 Attendance is mandatory; therefore, a daily sign-in is necessary to ensure compliance.
 If you need to miss class for any reason, you must notify the In-Service Training Team.
 Upon returning, you must notify the In-Service Training Team.
 If you miss part of the program, it is your responsibility to make it up.

-Failure to complete In-Service Training will result in a suspension of your police powers at the end of the calendar year.
+Failure to complete In-Service Training will result in a suspension of police powers at the end of the calendar year.

 In-Service Training starts at 0730 hours and ends at 1530 hours.
 Lateness will be dealt with on a case-by-case basis.
 Lateness may result in your being denied admittance to class.
 You will be required to reschedule your attendance.

 The Community College of Baltimore County-Dundalk Campus is tobacco free.
 There is no smoking in or around the buildings on campus.
 You may smoke on the outer road that surrounds the campus.

 Cellular phones should be turned off or put on silent mode while in the classroom.
 If this is practically impossible, leave phones at home or in your vehicle.
 Sending or receiving text messages during classroom instruction will not be tolerated.
 Violation of this policy could result in administrative action or the removal from the training program.

 All personnel should consider packing or bringing a lunch.
 A lunch break of one half hour is provided.
 The Community College of Baltimore County, Dundalk Campus cafeteria, is available for our members who do not pack a lunch.
 Members attending In-Service and Specialized Training at the Academy should plan accordingly.

 During breaks, please use the classroom, common areas away from other classrooms and areas outside the building.
 Please do not disturb other classes.